-+ GRIO 01100, 01200 - HUMAN ANATOMY AND PHYSIOLOGY I and II (4 crs.
++ BIO 01100, 01200 - HUMAN ANATOMY AND PHYS-IOLOGY I and II (4 crs.
 6 hrs. each semester)

 A one-year, two-semester course in human anatomy and physiology.
 Examines complementary relationships between structure and function; dynamic aspects, integration of organs and organ systems in the maintenance of normal functioning of the whole organism.
 Dissections and other laboratory experiences including computer-assisted study of physiological principles.
 This course does not satisfy the Biology major elective requirement.
-Passing scores on the CUNY ACT in Reading and Writing and the CUNY Math Skills Exam and BIO 07000 or a passing score on the BIO 07000 execmption examination or BIO 01300 or BIO 03300.
+Prerequisites for BIO 01100: Passing scores on the CUNY Reading, Writing and Math exams and BIO 00700 or BIO 01300 or a passing score on the BIO 00700 Exemption Examination.
+Prerequisite for BIO 01200: BIO 01100

-BIO 01300, 01400 - GENERAL BIOLOGY I AND II (4 crs.
++ BIO 01300, 01400 - GENERAL BIOLOGY I AND II (4 crs.
 6 hrs. each semester)

 A one-year, two-semester course for students who plan to major in biological sciences, or prepare for a pre-professional program.
 Classroom and laboratory sessions focus on biological topics as they apply to all life, to recent scientific findings and how they advance understanding classical concepts, the interaction of environmental and biological forces to produce life.

-Prerequisites for BIO 01300: passing scores on the CUNY ACT in Reading and Writing and the CUNY Math Assessment Test or the equivalent.

-Prerequisite for BIO 01400: BIO 01300
+Prerequisites for BIO 01300: Passing scores on the CUNY/ACT in Reading and Writing and the COMPASS Math Skills Test Prerequisite for BIO 01400: BIO 01300

-SERIO 02100 - COMPARATIVE ANATOMY (4 crs.
+BIO 02100 - COMPARATIVE ANATOMY (4 crs.
 6 hrs.)

 Form, structure, classification and adaptive modifications of vertebrates, animals with backbones.
 Through dissections, representative vertebrates (dog, fish and cat) are studied; vertebrates' major body systems and development of various representative structures are compared; relationships between form and function, and the use of certain structure in specific environments.
 This course satisfies the elective credit requirement for Biology majors.
+Prerequisite: BIO 01400

-■BIO 02200 - DEVELOPMENTAL BIOLOGY (4 crs.
+BIO 02200 - DEVELOPMENTAL BIOLOGY (4 crs.
 6 hrs.)

 Embryonic development and its regulatory mechanisms will be studied in representative invertebrate and vertebrate species, including the processes of gametogenesis and fertilization.
 Current experimental molecular and cellular techniques and results are interwoven with the historical evidence of the subject.
 Microscopic studies, films, drawings, models and student experiments are used to show the major stages of development and the dynamic processes of embryogenesis.
 This course satisfies the elective credit requirement for Biology majors.

-Pre or Corequisite: CHM 01100
+Prerequisite: BIO 01400 Pre or corequisite: CHM 01100